 Check Your Credit Score

 Your credit score is arguably the most important factor in knowing which credit scores you qualify for.
-This three-digit number lets banks you know if you have fair, good, or excellent credit.
+This three-digit number lets banks know if you have fair, good, or excellent credit.
 You can use the credit score ranges below to get an idea of what credit cards you might qualify for:

 If your credit score is below 580, you will most likely need to apply for a secured credit card like the Secured Mastercard® from Capital One.
 In as little as 6 months of on-time payments, you may qualify for an automatic credit line increase with no additional deposit needed.
 All payment activity reports to the three credit bureaus.

 Credit cards requiring a higher credit score tend to offer better rewards and benefits.
 Some of the best credit cards for travel require good to excellent credit.
 Even if you only have fair credit now, making on-time payments gradually increases your score so you can apply for the best cards.

 Types of Credit Cards

-There are several different type of credit cards.
+Before you choose a credit card, it’s important to note that there are several different types of credit cards.
 In general, each credit card has one primary purpose:

 - Earn rewards points